-Romans: Rooted in Jesus, Spirit of God
+Romans: Rooted in Jesus, Irrevocable Gifts

 Tim Locke

-Romans: Rooted in Jesus, No Condemnation
+Romans: Rooted in Jesus, Do Not Be Arrogant, But Fear

 Tim Locke

-Romans: Rooted in Jesus, Wretched Man!
+Romans: Rooted in Jesus, Chosen by Grace

 Tim Locke